ministryofjustice/technical-guidance/standards/storing-source-code.md

 By default, any [ministryofjustice organisation](https://github.com/ministryofjustice) member has no additional privileges.
 This means they can clone and pull public and internal repos only.
 Internal repos are essentially org-public, and anyone in the organisation can interact with them.
 Unless explicitly and strictly defined on a per-repository basis to override default permissions: private repositories should be considered "private" to your team/project.

+Delivery teams are responsible for setting correct permissions on their repos.
+This includes ensuring the right users have access, and removing privileges when they leave the team.
+It's often helpful to manage permissions across all of a delivery team's GitHub repositories in one place, by setting up a GitHub team for the people on a delivery team, and giving that GitHub team read/write privileges for the repos.

 ### GitHub user accounts

 If you already have a GitHub account from before you joined MOJ, you can choose to use it at MOJ or create a new one.
 Some people prefer to have continuity with previous work; others value the separation.